Work on your issueEstimated reading time: 5 minutes

-The work you do for your issue depends on the specific issue you picked.
+The work you do depends on the specific issue you picked.
 This section gives you a step-by-step workflow.
 Where appropriate, it provides command examples.

 Follow this workflow as you work: